scmschmidt/trento_checks_for_supportconfig/README.md

 You need `git` (optional) as well as `docker` and `docker-compose` installed to run containers.

+> :bulb: The `tcsc` is containerized by default, but being a simple Python script, you can run it directly.
+> You need a current Python version (3.10 adn 3.11 have been tested) and have to install the `docker` and `termcolor` modules (`pip3 install docker termcolor`).
+> To make life easier create an alias `tcsc` to call your Python interpreter with the absolute path to `src/tcsc.py'` so you can run the command from everywhere.
-> :bulb: The `tcsc.py` is a Python script which is containerized by default.
-You can run it locally with a current Python version (3.11 has been tested), but you need to adapt `wanda_url` to "http://localhost:4000" in the configuration file (see [Configuration File](#configuration-file)) or prvide your own config with `-c`.
+> You also need to adapt `wanda_url` to "http://localhost:4000" in the configuration file (see [Configuration File](#configuration-file)) or provide your own config with `-c`.

 ## Setup